simap/pixelblaze/guides/hardware_setup/getting_started.md

 ### WS2812 Type LEDs

 WS2812 (AKA Adafruit's NeoPixel) and compatible LEDs like the WS2811, WS2813, WS2815, and SK6812 are also supported.
-Some of these require 12V, and in these setups will require separate 5V power for Pixelblaze.
+Some of these require 12V, and in these setups will require separate 5V power for Pixelblaze either via the VIN/GND pins or USB.
+Never connect 12V to the Pixelblaze's VIN pin.

 RGBW variants are also supported with a white element.